 Creating the schema

-To start the local database, let’s use docker compose.
+To start the local database, let’s use docker compose

 SQLx requires the database URL to conect.
 Let’s start by updating

-the .env file we previously created and setting the database URL to match what
+file we previously created and setting the database URL to match what

-we specified in the docker-compose.yml file.
+we specified in the docker-compose.yml

-Note that we appended /trading to the URL.
+to the URL.
 This database doesn’t exist yet,

 but we can use the CLI to create it:

-Our reference data service only needs a very simple stocks table, which
+Our reference data service only needs a very simple stocks

 stores the symbols and names of various stocks.
 Let’s create a new migration